advanced-go/advanced-go/README.md

-Additional [core][corepkg] modules was created to provide high levels of reliability and visibailty for AI Agent architectures.

 [Messaging][messagingpkg] was developmented to provied ease of interactions between a network of heterogenous agents, working together satisify the goals of an AI Agent.